Course Outline

 Machine Translated

-Interesting examples, not only from daily life but also typical business scenarios.
+Interesting examples, not only from everyday life but also typically business-related.

 Przemyslaw Wojtkow